 Trustees meet three times a year in London (with Council of Management), coinciding with meetings of the Training Committee and Exam Board, and also have an annual away day to think strategically about ACAT.

-The 2016 Annual Report from Jason Hepple, ACAT’s Chair, presented at the 2016 AGM, highlighted ways in which communication between the membership and ACAT’s committees runs.
-It also included information about the pathway for members to bring to the ACAT Board of Trustees’ attention any matters of concern they wished to raise which they feel may not have been resolved through the committee structure.
+The Chair's Annual Report from Jason Hepple, presented at the 2016 AGM, highlighted ways in which communication between the membership and ACAT’s committees runs.
+It also included information about the pathway for members to bring to the ACAT Board of Trustees’ attention any matters of concern they wished to raise which they felt may not have been resolved through the committee structure.

 The Board welcomes members raising matters with the Board that they feel cannot be resolved by the normal decision making machinery of ACAT (i.e. its committee structures).
-Items that a member feels need to be drawn to the attention of the Board which they feel have either not been resolved by the committee process, or those that may require direct consultation with or a survey of members’ opinion, or consideration by the Board for inclusion on the agenda of the next AGM should be addressed to firstname.lastname@example.org
+Items that a member wishes to be drawn to the attention of the Board which they feel have not been resolved by the committee process, or may require direct consultation with or a survey of members’ opinion, or consideration by the Board for inclusion on the agenda of the next AGM, should be addressed to firstname.lastname@example.org

-The meeting dates and the closing dates for submissions for each meeting are detailed below.
+Forthcoming meeting dates and the closing dates for receipt of agenda items for each meeting are detailed below

 This site has recently been updated to be Mobile Friendly.
 We are working through the pages to check everything is working properly.
 If you spot a problem please email email@example.com and we'll look into it.
 Thank you.